-We have discussed how Novotel succeeds in using their structural, customer service and unique marketing strategies in maintain competitive advantage in the hospitality and tourism industry.
-Understanding this concepts will enable you discuss the strategies that could be applied in any hotel setting in order to maintain a competitive advantage.

-This case study on Novotel has given you insight as to how tourism and hospitality industry, in this case, a hotel can adopt unique strategic management style in order to have a real competitive edge over other rival hotel providers.
+We have discussed how Novotel succeeds in using its structural, customer service, and unique marketing strategies to maintain a competitive advantage in the hospitality and tourism industry.
+Understanding these concepts will enable you to discuss the strategies that could be applied in any hotel setting to maintain a competitive advantage.
+This case study on Novotel has given you some insights as to how the tourism and hospitality industry, in this case, a hotel can adopt a unique strategic management style to have a real competitive edge over another rival hotel provider.